 Kinnaur is a beautiful district and one of the best places to visit in Himachal Pradesh with apple farms all over and lush green valleys.
-With apple farms all over and lush green picturesque forests is Sangla Valley.
-I’m going to present the best places to in Sangla Valley Himachal Pradesh.
+Sangla Valley is on the upper end of Kinnaur with dense forest, a valley surrounded with snow-capped mountains.
+I’m going to present the best places to visit in Sangla Valley Himachal Pradesh.

 Another one of the top places to visit in Sangla Valley is the Bering Nag Temple dedicated to Lord Jagas (Snakes).
 Inspired by Buddhist Pagodas and an architecture marvel from Sangla valley, the temple is visited by numerous tourists over the year for the annual “Fulaich Fair‘.
 Tourists are not allowed in the main temple area yet are free to offer their prayers from the temple courtyard.

 After starting your day at the riverbed and walking back from the Sangla valley uphill walk towards the village, you will easily spot the Bering Nag temple which is open from morning till evening.

 Try and ring these Buddhist bells while in the Bering Nag Temple, they produce a tranquil sound in the most pleasing manner possible.

 Suggested Read – Why we ditched our trip to Chitkul?